Dornier Do 17: Dornier Do 17Z: The main variant

-The Z-8 Geier was not produced.
-It was intended as a ground attack aircraft and reached the first planning phase but was given up due to lack of performance and protective armour allocation against anti-aircraft artillery.
+The Z-8 Geier (Vulture) was not produced.
+It was intended as a ground attack aircraft and reached the first planning phase but was given up due to lack of performance and protective armour.
 An increase in armour would have meant a decrease in speed which would have exposed the aircraft further to enemy fire.
 The Z-9, which was fitted with special bomb release equipment, and delayed release gear for low-level attack missions.
 Its purpose was to suppress enemy air defences.
 Therefore, it was designed to fly over anti-aircraft positions and drop Butterfly Bombs, an early form of cluster bomb munitions.
 This could only be done with air superiority, as the Z-9 was unarmoured.
 The airframe and equipment was identical to the Z-1/Z-2 version.
 Only the bomb bay was altered to accommodate 16 bomb-dispenser systems.
 The maximum weight of the Z-9 was 7800 kg.
 The design did not reach serial production.

 After bomber production ended in 1940, the Z model was modified with a "solid" nose from the Ju 88C, fitted with one 20 mm MG FF cannon and three 7.92 mm (.312 in) MG 17 machine guns, to be used as night fighters.
-Three prototypes were converted from existing Z-series airframes to the Do 17 Z-7 Kauz I ("screech-owl") configuration.
-The standard Z-7 was fitted with Bramo 323P-1 radial engines and had a crew of three airmen.
+Three prototypes were converted from Z-series airframes to the Do 17Z-7 Kauz I ("screech-owl") configuration.
+The standard Z-7 was fitted with Bramo 323P-1 radial engines and had a crew of three.
 In comparison to the standard bomber version, the fuel load arrangement was altered by subdividing into cells.
 Two cells were in the wings, with a capacity of 770 litres (154 imperial gallons) each.
 A third cell was placed in the bomb bay within the main fuselage, having a capacity of 895 litres (179 imperial gallons).
-The oxygen supply for the three man crew was reduced to nine bottles, as intercepts at high altitudes were not anticipated.
+The oxygen supply for the crew was reduced to nine bottles, as intercepts at high altitudes were not anticipated.
 Add-on armour in the form of heavy steel plates was bolted to the nose bulkhead to protect the crew against frontal fire.
-Originally, it was planned to completely armour the crew compartment.
-This idea, was given up again as the increased weight would have reduced flight performance of an already slow aircraft.
-The ammunition loads for the three 7.92 mm MG 17s amounted to 3,000 rounds and 400 rounds of ammunition for the 20 mm MG 151 cannon (although some Do 17Z bombers carried a single 20 mm for ground attack missions).
+It was planned to completely armour the crew compartment.
+This idea was given up again as the increased weight would have reduced flight performance of an already slow aircraft.
+The ammunition loads for the three 7.92 mm MG 17s amounted to 3,000 rounds and 400 rounds of ammunition for the 20 mm MG 151 cannon (although some Do 17Z bombers carried a 20 mm for ground attack missions).